-- 1. During a pyramid transition, a top person may pass above 2 persons high while in direct physical contact with at least 1 person at prep level or below.
-Contact must be maintained with the same bracer(s) throughout the entire transition. - Clarification 1: Contact must be made with a base on the performing surface BEFORE contact with the bracer(s) is lost. - Exception: While a tick-tock from prep level or higher to an extended position (e.g. low to high and high to high) is not allowed for Advanced Division "Stunts", the same skill is allowed in Advanced Division "Pyramid Release Moves" if the skill is braced by at least 1 person at prep level or below.
+A. During a pyramid transition, a top person may pass above 2 persons high while in direct physical contact with at least 1 person at prep level or below.
+Contact must be maintained with the same bracer(s) throughout the entire transition.

+Clarification 1: Contact must be made with a base on the performing surface BEFORE contact with the bracer(s) is lost.

+Exception: While a tick-tock from prep level or higher to an extended position (e.g. low to high and high to high) is not allowed for Advanced Division "Stunts", the same skill is allowed in Advanced Division "Pyramid Release Moves" if the skill is braced by at least 1 person at prep level or below.
 The top person performing the tick-tock must be braced the entire time during the release from the bases.

-Clarification 2: Advanced Division Pyramid Release Moves may incorporate stunt release moves that maintain contact with 1 other top person provided the release move meets the Advanced Division "Stunt Release Moves" or "Dismounts" criteria. - Clarification 3: Twisting stunts and transitions are allowed up to $1 \frac{1}{2}$ twists, if connected to at least 1 bracer at prep level or below. - 2.
-In a pyramid transition, a top person may travel over another top person while connected to that top person at prep level or below. - 3.
-Primary weight may not be borne at the 2nd level. - Clarification: The transition must be continuous. - 4.
-Non-inverted transitional pyramids may involve changing bases under the following conditions: - a.
+Clarification 2: Advanced Division Pyramid Release Moves may incorporate stunt release moves that maintain contact with 1 other top person provided the release move meets the Advanced Division "Stunt Release Moves" or "Dismounts" criteria.

+Clarification 3: Twisting stunts and transitions are allowed up to $1\frac{1}{2}$ twists, if connected to at least 1 bracer at prep level or below.

+- B. In a pyramid transition, a top person may travel over another top person while connected to that top person at prep level or below. - C. Primary weight may not be borne at the 2nd level.

+Clarification: The transition must be continuous.

+- D. Non-inverted transitional pyramids may involve changing bases under the following conditions: - 1.
 The top person must maintain physical contact with a person at prep level or below.

-Clarification: Contact must be made with a base on the performing surface BEFORE contact with the bracer(s) is lost. - b.
+Clarification: Contact must be made with a base on the performing surface BEFORE contact with the bracer(s) is lost. - 2.
 The top person must be caught by at least 2 catchers (minimum of 1 catcher and 1 spotter).
-Both catchers must be stationary and may not be involved with any other skill or choreography when the transition is initiated.
-(The dip to throw the top person is considered the initiation of the skill.) - 5.
-Non-inverted pyramid release moves must be caught by at least 2 catchers (minimum of 1 catcher and 1 spotter) under the following conditions: - a.
-Both catchers must be stationary. - c.
-Both catchers must maintain visual contact with the top person throughout the entire transition. - 6.
-Release moves may not be braced/connected to top persons above prep level.
+Both catchers must be stationary and may not be involved with any other

+- skill or choreography when the transition is initiated.
+(The dip to throw the top person is considered the initiation of the skill.) - E. Non-inverted pyramid release moves must be caught by at least 2 catchers (minimum of 1 catcher and 1 spotter) under the following conditions: - 1.
+Both catchers must be stationary. - 2.
+Both catchers must maintain visual contact with the top person throughout the entire transition. - F. Release moves may not be braced/connected to top persons above prep level.

-G. Advanced Pyramids - Inversions
+Pyramids - Inversions

-1. Must follow Advanced Division "Stunt Inversions" rules.
+A. Must follow Advanced Division "Stunt Inversions" rules.

-H. Advanced Pyramids - Release Moves with Braced Inversions
+Pyramids - Release Moves with Braced Inversions